tsnolan23/awesome-engineering-manager/README.md

 - [Radical Candor](https://www.radicalcandor.com/the-book/) by Kim Scott
 - [Remote: Office Not Required](https://basecamp.com/books/remote) by Basecamp
 - [It Doesn't Have to Be Crazy at Work](https://basecamp.com/books/calm) by Basecamp
+- [It's the Manager](https://www.gallup.com/itsthemanager/) by Jim Clifton and Jim Harter

 ## Articles and Posts